BrenPatF/Sandbox/README.md

 * `p_log_id`: id of log to delete
 * `p_session_id`: session id of logs to delete

+## API - Log_Config
+This package allows for insertion and deletion of the configuration records, with no commits.

+### Log_Config.Ins_Config(`optional parameters`)
+Inserts a new record in the log_configs table.
+If the config_key already exists, a new active version will be inserted with the old version de-activated.
+All parameters are optional, with null defaults except where mentioned:

+* `p_config_key`: references configuration in log_configs table, of which there should be one active version; default 'DEF_CONFIG'
+* `p_config_type`: configuration type; if new version, takes same as previous version if not passed
+* `p_description`: log description; if new version, takes same as previous version if not passed
+* `p_print_lev`: print level, default 10; minimum print levels at header and line level are compared to this
+* `p_print_lev_stack`: print level for call stack; if line is printing, the minimum line print level is compared to this for printing the call stack field
+* `p_print_lev_cpu`:  print level for CPU time; if line is printing, the minimum line print level is compared to this for printing the CPU time field
+* `p_ctx_inp_lis`:
+* `p_print_lev_module`:  print level for module; if line is printing, the minimum line print level is compared to this for printing the module field
+* `p_print_lev_action`:  print level for action; if line is printing, the minimum line print level is compared to this for printing the action field
+* `p_print_lev_client_info`:  print level for client info; if line is printing, the minimum line print level is compared to this for printing the client info field
+* `p_app_info_only_yn`: if 'Y' do not write to table, but set application info only
+* `p_singleton_yn`: if 'Y' designates a `singleton` configuration, meaning only a single log with this setting can be active at a time, and the log id is stored internally, so can be omitted from the put and close methods
+* `p_buff_len`: number of lines that are stored before saving to table; default 100
+* `p_extend_len`: number of elements to extend the buffer by when needed; default 100

 ## Installation
 You can install just the base application in an existing schema, or alternatively, install base application plus an example of usage, and unit testing code, in two new schemas, `lib` and `app`.